What is The Pew Center for Arts & Heritage?

-I love your facilities and the artwork.
-Who are the designers and artists represented?
+Who are the designers and artists represented in your offices?

 The Center’s offices were designed by BluPath Design, Philadelphia.
-All of the artwork in our office, including text excerpts, has been created by Pew Fellowships in the Arts recipients.
+All of the artwork in our office, including text excerpts, has been created by Pew Fellows.
 For details about individual works of art in the space, download the Center’s Art Notes PDF.

 Can we hold a meeting in your space?

 Our facilities are primarily reserved for the Center’s work; however, when space is available, we do allow constituents and their organizations to host meetings in our space.
-For more information, please contact Ellen Maher at emaher [at] pcah [dot] us.
+For more information, please contact Ellen Maher, Meeting and Event Planner, at emaher [at] pcah [dot] us.

 Can we visit your library?